iacore/rwkv-flask/README.md

 # rwkv-flask

 Stateless HTTP server for rwkv.cpp.
 Tokenizer not included.
+Request cache not included.

 ```shell
 ## build librwkv.so